SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "Werfault DLL Injection"

+    Werfault DLL search order look first in the current file, which lets an attacker use th legitimate exe to run its own DLL.

+    - **Effort:** intermediate

 ??? abstract "Windows Registry Persistence COM Search Order Hijacking"

     Detects potential COM object hijacking leveraging the COM Search Order.
 Logging for Registry events is needed, it can be done with Sysmon's Event IDs 12 and 13.